 The only pony to have competed at the Olympics, he could have limbo-ed under the enormous fences he took on with such gusto.
 The astonishing 14.2hh won a silver medal with Marion Coakes at the 1968 Mexico Olympics at the age of 18.

 17. Sam (eventer)

 The alliance of this unremarkable-looking but genuine horse and the extraordinary talents of his German rider Michael Jung has rewritten eventing history: they’re the first pair to hold Olympic, world and European titles simultaneously.
-See them in action at Burghley this weekend.

-18. Brigadier Gerard (Flat racehorse)
+18. Brigadier Gerard (flat racehorse)

 Named after Sir Arthur Conan Doyle’s hero, he won 13 Group 1 races in the 1970s and was beaten once in 18 starts.